-8.9 At Little Martins (BCS3), the policy avoids a negative biodiversity effect in a similar way and will avoid a negative landscape effect by requiring the bolstering of the existing landscape edge to the village.
+8.14 At Little Martins (BCS3), the policy avoids a negative biodiversity effect in a similar way and will avoid a significant negative landscape effect by requiring the bolstering of the existing landscape edge to the village.
+There will remain a residual effect, which will be addressed through the biodiversity proposals described above.